google/pik/simd/README.md

     part, e.g. promoting half a vector of `uint8_t` lanes to one full vector of `uint16_t`, or demoting full vectors to half vectors with half-width lanes.

 1. Guaranteeing access to the underlying intrinsic vector type.
-P0214R5 only 'encourages' implementations to allow a `static_cast`.
-We provide conversions to ensure all platform-specific features can be used.
+This ensures all platform-specific capabilities can be used.
+P0214R5 instead only 'encourages' implementations to provide an access.

 1. Enabling safe runtime dispatch and inlining in the same binary.
 P0214R5 is based on the Vc library, which does not provide assistance for linking